jmilde/Transformer-Machine-Translation/README.md

 ### Prerequisites

-Besides Python 3.x, following libraries are additionally requiered, run the following commands in your shell
+Besides Python 3.x and tensorflow 1.3 following libraries are additionally requiered, run the following commands in your shell

 ```
 pip install sentencepiece